vega/vegafusion/README.md

 See the documentation at https://vegafusion.io

 ## Project Status
-VegaFusion is a young project, but it is already fairly well tested.
+VegaFusion is a young project, but it is already fairly well tested and used in production at Hex.
 The integration test suite includes image comparisons with over 600 specifications from the Vega, Vega-Lite, and Altair galleries.

 ## Quickstart 1: Overcome `MaxRowsError` with VegaFusion
 The VegaFusion mime renderer can be used to overcome the Altair [`MaxRowsError`](https://altair-viz.github.io/user_guide/faq.html#maxrowserror-how-can-i-plot-large-datasets) by performing data-intensive aggregations on the server and pruning unused columns from the source dataset.
 First install the `vegafusion` Python package with the `embed` extras enabled